Trading Card Spotlight - Ellis Rowland

-Favorite portable is the Switch.
-Modern gaming plus older games for download, plus being able to go big screen, hands down, the Switch.
+My favorite portable is the Switch.
+Modern gaming plus older games for download, plus being able to go big screen is hands down, the Switch.

 What games today do you play and what are your favorite genres of games?

-I've been playing a ton of Fortnite on ps4 lately, just a month or two ago my oldest son and I were playing Mario Kart Double Dash.
-Both kids are playing the new Smash game right now.
-My favorite genre is action adventure--got to love the Zelda games and Zombie games.
+I've been playing a ton of Fortnite on PS4 lately, just a month or two ago my oldest son and I were playing Mario Kart Double Dash.
+Both kids are playing the new smash game right now.
+My favorite genre is action adventure.
+You've got to love the Zelda games and Zombie games.

 If you could own one arcade game or pinball game, what would it be and why?